SaurabhIndi/unet-segmentation/README.md

           * Initializes U-Net weights using **Kaiming Normal initialization** for convolutional layers and constant initialization for Batch Normalization layers, following best practices for neural network training.
           * Provides the training loop with an optimizer (`SGD` with momentum) and checkpoint saving functionality based on validation loss, enabling retraining and model selection.
           * The training process confirms adherence to the U-Net architecture.

+**Training Loss Plot (Illustrative):**
+This plot shows the training and validation loss decreasing over epochs, indicating the model is learning.

 -----